stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![wiring style](/images/p/np-4.jpeg)

 I decided to use the wire and stylistically wire it around the piece, and send all the wires into the driving circuit board through the base.
-And underneath I had (naively) put a naked raspberry pi zero w.
+And underneath I had (naively) put a naked Raspberry Pi Zero W.

 ![initial wiring](/images/p/np-5.jpeg)
 ![base wiring](/images/p/np-6.jpeg)

-I found out a couple problems based on this simple wiring.
+I found out a couple problems based on this simple wiring:

 1. Anytime the lights got turned on to 100%, the Raspberry Pi would shut down due to power failure.
 Turns out Raspberry Pi Zero was not able to output enough power to my lights.
 I had to power 36 LEDs and the power from the Pi was probably 5V ~1A.